• Share this on:

 Tips:

 • Invest in the quality of your products before entering the European market.
 You have to ensure your avocado oil is of high quality and accompanied by a technical dossier.
-This is because European buyers lose interest when a new supplier delivers a low-quality product or cannot provide a technical dossier.
+European buyers lose interest when a new supplier delivers a low-quality product or cannot provide a technical dossier.

 • See the CBI study on tips for finding buyers in the European cosmetics market, which provides information and guidance on finding buyers in channels through which you can reach the European market, particularly importers/distributors, who are your main entry point into the European market.